31 Genuinely Chic Ways to Shop Fall’s Western Boots Trend

 But even given my dissonance, I have to admit: It’s pretty damn cool to see a once-symbol of country roots become transformed into a full-blown fashion must-have.
 Watching the classic cowboy boot silhouette get reiterated in myriad creative and colorful forms has been incredibly fascinating—enough to make me consider buying a pair (something I’d always sworn I’d never do).

 I’m still not completely sold, so instead of shopping shopping, I settled for a little window shopping.
 And in the process, I gathered 31 of the most eye-catching pairs of “Western boots” around.
-Rest assured, these high-heeled, metallic and colorblocked beauties are far from what you’d find on the streets of downtown Nashville, but they’re fun to look at, just the same.
+Rest assured, these high-heeled, metallic and color-blocked beauties are far from what you’d find on the streets of downtown Nashville, but they’re fun to look at, just the same.

 Palo Alto Western Boot